What to know about Hurricane Milton as it churns toward Florida's Gulf Coast

 Why are scientists saying this is a weird storm season?

-Hurricane Milton is the latest system to come out of what scientists say is the weirdest storm season they've ever seen.
+Milton is just the latest system in a storm season that scientists say is the weirdest they've ever seen.

-Even before the Atlantic hurricane season started, forecasters were predicting a busy year, and it began that way when Beryl was the earliest storm to reach Category 5 on record.
+Forecasters were predicting a busy Atlantic hurricane season before it started, and it began when Beryl became the earliest storm on record to reach Category 5 status.
 But from Aug.
 20 — the traditional start of peak hurricane season — to Sept.
 23 it was record quiet, said Colorado State University hurricane researcher Phil Klotzbach.

-Then five hurricanes popped up between Sept.
+Then, five hurricanes popped up between Sept.
 26 and Oct.
 6, more than double the old record of two.
-On Sunday and Monday, there were three hurricanes in October at the same time — something that never happened before — Klotzbach said.
-In just 46.5 hours, Hurricane Milton went from just forming as a tropical storm with 40 mph winds to a top-of-the-charts Category 5 hurricane.
+On Sunday and Monday, there were three hurricanes in October at the same time, which had never happened before, Klotzbach said.
+In just 46.5 hours, Hurricane Milton went from forming as a tropical storm with 40 mph winds to a top-of-the-charts Category 5 hurricane.

 How bad is damage expected to be?

-Helene came ashore about 150 miles (240 kilometers) north of Tampa in the Florida Panhandle and still managed to cause drowning deaths in the Tampa area due to surges of around 5 to 8 feet (1.5 to 2.5 meters) above normal tide levels.
+Helene came ashore about 150 miles (240 kilometers) north of Tampa in the Florida Panhandle and still managed to cause drowning deaths in the Tampa area due to surges that were about 5 to 8 feet (1.5 to 2.5 meters) above normal tide levels.

 The county that’s home to Tampa ordered areas adjacent to the bay and all mobile and manufactured homes to be evacuated by Tuesday night.
-With a predicted storm surge that could swallow a house, Tampa Mayor Jane Castor issued increasingly dire warnings Tuesday, including telling those who ride out the storm in single-story homes: “So if you’re in it, basically that’s the coffin that you’re in."
+With a predicted storm surge that could swallow a single-story house, Tampa Mayor Jane Castor issued increasingly dire warnings Tuesday to those planning to ride out the storm: “So if you’re in it, basically that’s the coffin that you’re in."

 Milton is forecast to cross central Florida and dump as much as 18 inches (46 centimeters) of rain while heading toward the Atlantic Ocean, according to the hurricane center.